 The Egyptian investment law offers a group of incentives for foreign investors in Egypt.
-The recent amendment, published in March 2015, introduced reduction of sales tax, ease of licencing process and land disposition and dispute settlement.
+The amendment, introduced reduction of sales tax, ease of licencing process and land disposition and dispute settlement.

 Australian companies are advised to spend time investigating the market, obtain professional advice where appropriate and thoroughly investigate the issues in entering the market and establishing business relationships.